bitst0rm-pub/Formatter/README.md

     // Integrate your custom modules into the Formatter ecosystem.
     // This option ensures that your own modules won't be automatically removed
     // from Packages Control during any release updates.
 It also spares you the trouble
-    // of having to submit pull requests on GitHub to have your own modules integrated.
+    // of having to submit pull requests to get your own modules integrated.
-    // For security reasons, Formatter never communicates over the Internet.
+    // For security reasons, Formatter never communicates over the Internet:
     // All paths to files and folders must be local.
     "custom_modules": {
         "config": ["/path/to/foo_rc.json", "/path/to/bar_rc.cfg"],